 You may feel more tired as your condition progresses.
 Fatigue can occur for many reasons, including shortness of breath, a cough, or weakness.

-This symptom can be complicated to overcome.
+This symptom can be difficult to overcome.
 The factors that contribute to fatigue are also difficult to counteract when you’re exhausted.

 Other conditions that you may have along with IPF can contribute to fatigue.
 Examples include depression, a heart condition, or obstructive sleep apnea.
 Your doctor may test you for one or more of these conditions to help treat your fatigue.